Often viewed as a showy or flashy skillset with little relevance to the actual game of soccer, the benefits of juggling a ball are often overlooked.

 What footwear should I wear to practice juggling?
 You should wear whatever shoes or cleats that you practice and play games in.
 That way, the skills being practiced will feel more familiar in a game or training session.

 What’s the best way to measure progress?
-Quality of touch and control are hard to measure but are aspects of juggling that you should feel or notice improving.
+Quality of touch and control is hard to measure but are aspects of juggling that you should feel or notice improving.
 Other ways to measure progress are:

 - Set targets for a number of consecutive dribbles.